 - Students departing before 3.00pm need to be signed out by an authorised adult through the office before departing (including visits to the Dental Van)

-Please note that students will not be released to parents / carers without an appropriate slip from the office.
+Please note that students will not be released from the classroom to parents / carers without an appropriate slip from the office.

 School departure at the end of the day